cds-snc/talent/_pages/en/about/Team-meetings-and-communications.md

 ### Team meetings and rituals

 _Ask Andrea for calendar invitations to these meetings if you don't already have them._

-1. **Talent team meeting on Thursdays from 11-11:30 AM ET**
+1.  **Talent team retro on Wednesdays from 9:30-10:30 AM ET**
  * Attendees: All memebers of talent team at CDS
- * Frequency: Every week
- * Length: 1/2 hour
- * Purpose: Share updates and discuss important issues
- * Standing agenda:
- * Management updates from Andrea (10 minutes), including topics like:
- * Updates on who we're hiring
- * CDS strategy and policy discussions
- * Talent standup (15 minutes), where each person shares:
- * What they did last week
- * What they'll do in the next week
- * Any blockers

-2.  **Talent team retro on Wednesdays from 9:30-10:30 AM ET**
- * Attendees: All memebers of talent team at CDS
  * Frequency: biweekly
  * Length: 1/2 hour
  * Purpose: Blameless retro on the previous two week session.

-3.  **Talent team backlog refinement on Wednesdays from 2:00-3:00 PM ET**
+2.  **Talent team backlog refinement on Wednesdays from 2:00-3:00 PM ET**
  * Attendees: All memebers of talent team at CDS
  * Frequency: biweekly
  * Length: 1 hour
  * Purpose: Review and refine backlog and plan work for next two weeks.

-4.   **Talent Standups on Tuesday, Wednesday, Thursday times vary**
+3.   **Talent Standups on Tuesday at 10 AM, Wednesday at 9:30 AM, Thursday at 11 AM **
  * Attendees: All memebers of talent team at CDS
  * Frequency: weekly
  * Length: 30 mins